Background pattern

 If you take more Dolodens than you should

-If you have taken too much Dolodens, consult your doctor or pharmacist immediately or go to the nearest hospital, especially if a child has taken too much.
-Gastric lavage and symptomatic treatment are recommended.
-Electrocardiogram (ECG) monitoring may be performed due to the possibility of a cardiac rhythm problem, such as QT interval prolongation or Torsade de Pointes.
+If you have taken too much Dolodens, consult your doctor or pharmacist immediately or go to the nearest hospital, especially if it is a child who has taken too much.
+Gastric lavage is advised, and symptomatic treatment should be initiated.
+Electrocardiographic monitoring (ECG) may be performed due to the possibility of a heart rhythm problem, such as prolonged QT interval or Torsade de Pointes.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.